unikraft/eurosys21-artifacts/README.md

 | [`tab_01`](/experiments/tab_01_bincompat-syscalls/) | Cost of binary compatibility/syscalls with and without security mitigations.                                                                                                                                                         | 0h 25m       |
 | [`tab_02`](/experiments/tab_02_abi/)                | Results from automated porting based on externally-built archives when linked against Unikraft using musl and newlib.
 We show whether the port succeeded with the glibc compatibility layer ("compat layer") and without it ("std"). | 2h 0m        |
 | [`tab_04`](/experiments/tab_04_kvs_compare/)        | kvs_compare                                                                                                                                                                                                                          |              |

-The paper also mentions several results in-line, which can be found at:

 | Text                                                  | Experiment                    | Est. runtime |
 |-------------------------------------------------------|-------------------------------|--------------|